 NMR Facility Basic Training

-The knowledge of the standard operating procedures (SOP) outlined below and certification thereof, are required for permission to operate spectrometers in the UT NMR facility.
+Knowledge of our standard operating procedure (SOP) outlined below and certification thereof, is required for permission to operate spectrometers in the UT NMR facility.

 Standard Operating Procedure